thirdweb-dev/typescript-sdk/docs/sdk.nftmodule.md

 ## NFTModule class

-The MarketModule.
-This should always be created via `getMarketModule()` on the main SDK.
+The NFTModule.
+This should always be created via `getNFTModule()` on the main SDK.

 <b>Signature:</b>